nemoshu/Modeling-SARS-CoV-2-viral-escape-mutations/README.md

 >
 > ![](figures/amino_acid_sequence.png)

-The relevant datasets can be downloaded directly from gisaid.org with a registered user account.
+The relevant datasets can be downloaded directly from [gisaid.org](https://gisaid.org/) with a registered user account.

 ## figures
 This folder contains all the output figures and results generated from our analyses.

 ## How to Run the Code:
 * Download the python scripts from _src_ folder and place them in a directory.
-* Download the sequence text files from _data_ folder or GISAID database, placing them in the same directory.
+* Download the sequence text files from _data_ folder or _GISAID database_, placing them in the same directory.
 * Run the _training.py_ script in the _temporal_ folder to train the model and obtain prediction results.
 * Run the relevant python scripts in the _temporal and _spatial_ folders for output graphs and figures.